forTEXT/lab/content/en/lab_team/gerstorfer/bio.md

 ---

 ## Dominik Gerstorfer
-Dominik Gerstorfer ist wissenschaftlicher Mitarbeiter im fortext lab, wo er sich hauptsächlich mit Fragen der Methodologie, Wissenschaftsphilosophie und Theorieentwicklung beschäftigt.
+Dominik Gerstorfer is a research associate at the fortext lab, where he mainly deals with questions of methodology, philosophy of science, and theory development.